 “You could consider me homeless and unemployed, but I prefer nomad and self-employed, as I pack up my skills and head off with my small backpack and even smaller savings to circumnavigate the globe (or at least go until the money runs out).
 Get ready to tag along for the ride…starting now!”

+Friend -- Thanks for adding your voice to those calling for comprehensive immigration reform.
 Now get your friends involved.
-Share this with them today and make sure they're committed to immigration reform: https://my.barackobama.com/Speak-Up-For-Comprehensive-Immigration-Reform
+Share this with them today and make sure they're committed to immigration reform: https://my.barackobama.com/ Thanks, Organizing for Action | |

 Contributions or gifts to Organizing for Action are not tax deductible.